catslovedata/website/_posts/2021-2-6-Example-Post.md

 title: Just a little demo
 contenttype: general
 topic: meta
 excerpt: Here's one I prepared earlier.
+Typically this is a couple of sentences or so.
+I think this ought to be enough.
 ---

 ## A header